 To be clear: These side effects are a sign of an immune system kicking into gear.
 They do not signal that the vaccine is unsafe.
 To date there are no serious, long-term side effects associated with receipt of these vaccines, which will be closely monitored as their use expands.
 There is zero evidence to support claims that getting vaccinated against Covid will affect one’s future fertility.

 There have been reports of severe allergic reactions to the mRNA vaccines.
-Both the Pfizer and Moderna vaccines appear, on rare occasions, to trigger anaphylaxis, a severe and potentially life-threatening reaction.
+Both the Pfizer and Moderna vaccines appear, on rare occasions, to trigger anaphylaxis, a serious and potentially life-threatening reaction.
 People who develop anaphylaxis must be treated with epinephrine — the drug in EpiPens — and may need to be hospitalized to ensure their airways remain open.
 The CDC says people should be monitored for 15 minutes after getting a Covid-19 shot, and 30 minutes if they have a history of severe allergies.
 J&J recently revealed that a single case of anaphylaxis has been reported in someone who received its vaccine.

 The thrombotic events include diffuse clots and low platelet levels, an unusual combination that can be dangerous if treated improperly.
 The normal treatment for clots — a blood thinner called heparin — would make the problem worse, the FDA said, warning doctors to ask for a Covid-19 vaccination history if they see patients with that configuration of symptoms.